Course type: Undergraduate degree

 Graduates are eligible for professional membership of the Dietitions Association of Australia (DAA).

-Domestic students: This course is only available to school leavers - ie applicants who are competing for entry on the basis of performance in SACE Stage 2 studies or the International Baccalaureate or the interstate/overseas equivalent AND Adult Entry applicants eligible to sit the Special Tertiary Admissions Test (STAT).
+Domestic students: This course is only available to school leavers – i.e. applicants who are competing for entry on the basis of performance in SACE Stage 2 studies or the International Baccalaureate or interstate/overseas equivalent AND Adult Entry applicants (STAT/bridging program).

 Applicants who have an academic record of two years or less of full-time equivalent study at higher education level (including Bachelor degrees from TAFE or RTOs) are eligible to apply but will only be considered on the basis of their Year 12 ATAR or Adult Entry Rank.